 Do you consider home Nashville or Dallas right now?

 That's a tough one.
 When people ask me where I'm from, I say Dallas every time.
 And I guess when people ask me where I live, I say Nashville.
 If you have to say home is where the heart is, home is where my dog is right now.
 He's with my mom and Dallas.
 Home is really a feelings.
 It’s the people you're there with.
-One of my favorite parts about living in Nashville at home is the house itself.
+One of my favourite parts about living in Nashville at home is the house itself.
 I love that I barely leave the house.
 I never go out of of the house and that people that I live with.
 That's pretty much my home in a nutshell.
 Just a physical thing.

 But the whole album in recorded in Dallas, actually, so I went back home to specifically a comfort level of where I've recorded everything before, and had the engineer that I've used in the past.
 It was kind of a comfort in that I find it hard to work on music with friends as a distraction.
 If I was going to my house every night or hanging out with my friends during the whole recording process, something about it would have been way, way harder.
 In Dallas, I'd come home, maybe my mom was still awake or not, and then just watch a movie, or to take notes on the songs, and go to bed and do that the next day, and that was it.
 I barely saw any friends from even high school over that couple of years of doing that.
 I'd go back and forth to Nashville just to take mental breaks.